falkr/teampy-s/docs/pages/index.md

 source: figures/teacher.png
 ---

-The long link at the top of the page is the link to the teacher panel. **We recommend to bookmark this link.** Without this link you will loose access to the RAT.
+The long link at the top of the page is the link to the teacher panel. **We recommend to bookmark this link.** Without this link you will lose access to the RAT.

 The second link points to the student page, which you should display to your students.
 (See below.)